wp-plugins/wordfence/readme.txt

 * Initial public release of Wordfence.

 == Upgrade Notice ==
+= 3.0.6 =
+Upgrade immediately.
+Improves malware URL detection by 20% or more.

 = 3.0.3 =
 Upgrade immediately.
 This release fixes an issue that caused Wordfence to show all your core files missing under certain conditions.
 It was usually caused by high load on our scanning server and the